ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 We’ll give you regular progress updates and confirm all key decisions with you.
 All other development processes will be fully handled by us, freeing up your time to focus on your business strategy and other high-priority tasks.

 If you’re just starting out and want to explore options to tackle your challenges, software development consulting is a great first step.
-We’ll dive into your specific needs and objectives and recommend the right technical approach.
+We’ll dive into your specific needs and objectives and recommend the right technical approach, as well as outline the structure of your system and provide a timeline and cost estimate for its implementation.

 To sum up